nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

 ## Step 1: Update Instance

-Visit the [AWS tutorial webpage](../Introduction_to_Amazon_Web_Services/introtoaws2.md) to launch a 64 bit Ubuntu Server 20.04 LTS (HVM), SSD Volume Type instance.
-LTS 20.04 is frozen at version 20.04, and so you always needs to be updated the app installer before you start:
+Visit the [AWS tutorial webpage](../Introduction_to_Amazon_Web_Services/introtoaws2.md) to launch a 64 bit `Ubuntu Server 20.04 LTS (HVM), SSD Volume Type` instance. `LTS 20.04` is frozen at `version 20.04`, and so you always needs to be updated the app installer before you start:

 === "AWS Instance Code"